 The environmental and social characteristics promoted by the financial product are based on a selection of indicators of adverse impact on sustainability factors.
+The financial product:

-- aims to promote companies that are not active in the fossil fuel sector (PAI 4) - aims to promote companies that do not violate any of the 10 principles of the United Nations Global Compact (PAI 10) - Aims to promote companies and issuers that are not involved in unethical or controversial activities such as the manufacture of controversial weapons, nuclear energy, tobacco and pornography (PAI 14) - Aims to promote companies and issuers that are not involved in activities with significant adverse impacts such as Arctic oil and gas exploration, oil sand extraction, and extraction and/or production of oil and/or shale gas as well as thermal coal
+- aims to promote companies that are not active in the fossil fuel sector (PAI 4) - aims to promote companies that do not violate any of the 10 principles of the United Nations Global Compact (PAI 10) - Aims to promote companies and issuers that are not involved in unethical or controversial activities such as the manufacture of controversial weapons, nuclear energy, tobacco and pornography (PAI 14) - Aims to promote companies and issuers that are not involved in activities with significant adverse impacts such as Arctic oil and gas exploration, oil sand extraction, and extraction and/or production of oil and/or shale gas as well as thermal coal indicators measure how the environmental or social characteristics promoted by the financial product are attained.